 Freedom of speech as we know it is over.

-Uh honestly, we've got too much to get to today to really focus on me, but I just want you to know the environment in which we're working.
+Honestly, we've got too much to get to today to really focus on me, but I just want you to know the environment in which we're working.

 The Prime Minister of Israel, Benjamin B.B.
-Netanyahu will join us at the top of the hour.
+Netanyahu, will join us at the top of the hour.

-And we've been telling you about the attack on extortion 17 that killed 17 Navy SEALs and 13 other brave Americans.
+And we've been telling you about the attack on Extortion 17 that killed 17 Navy SEALs and 13 other brave Americans.

-Well, now we have a whistleblower, retired Air Force captain Joni Marquez is now speaking out.
+Retired Air Force Captain Joni Marquez is now speaking out.

 She was there because of the rules of engagement in the Obama era.